Solving Dry Rot and Brown Rot Issues in Basements and Crawl Spaces

 Solving Dry Rot Issues In Greensboro, Winston Salem, High Point, Lexington

 Dry rot (also known as brown rot) is one of the most damaging forces on household wood in the world.

-Approximately 20 billion board feet of timber are destroyed by wood rot in the United States each year– far more destroyed wood than is damaged annually by fire!
+Approximately 20 billion board feet of timber is destroyed by wood rot in the United States each year– far more destroyed wood than is damaged annually by fire!